 Starting in the summer of 2012, after my husband and I were married for 4 years, I became eligible under current French law to apply for nationality through marriage (the other option is becoming naturalized, and for that you have to have lived in France at least five full years plus there are other requirements).
 Whether or not you can have dual citizenship with France and your country of origin is really up to the two countries involved; some countries permit it, others do not.
 In my case, I can keep my US citizenship and have French citizenship as well.

-I started documenting my Naturalisation Saga in October of 2012, the month when I formally submitted my dossier; you can read Parts One and Two.
+I started documenting my Naturalisation Saga in October of 2012, the month when I formally submitted my dossier; you can read Parts One, Two and Three.
 For the grand finale, you'll have to wait until at least October 2013 as it takes a minimum of one full year to get the approval (or rejection).
 So stay tuned to find out if I will actually become French!

 ***Update August 2013: Well, it's official and the news came MUCH earlier than expected: I'm French!
 Citizenship ceremony and receipt of documents in September, but it's already on the books.
 Read this blog post if you want to know more or if you are considering this path for yourself.
 Your situation may be much different from mine, so I can't tell you any more than is included in that post, but it will give you a place to start.

 The information listed here, including links to external sources, is provided solely as a courtesy to those blog readers who may be interested in moving to France.
 The author is not a relocation expert or attorney, provides no professional relocation or immigration or legal services, does not consult with individuals on how to move to France, and derives no financial compensation from any persons or businesses listed on this page or elsewhere on this blog.
 The author is also not responsible for the accuracy of information provided here or on linked sites:

 Caveat Emptor - Let the Francophile Buyer Beware.